JB9623/IDOStaking/README.md

 ## Archived

 This repo is no longer actively used.
-Please see the newer [Solstarter IDO](https://github.com/solstarter-org/solstarter-ido) repo for latest Solana IDO code.

 [Whitepaper](https://solstarter.org/files/solstarter-whitepaper.pdf)